Home » Tart and Pie Recipes » Ricotta Pie

 To assemble and bake the ricotta pie

 • Using the larger piece, press it down to flatten and form a rough circle.
-Dust the pastry lightly with flour.
+Dust the pastry well with flour on both sides.

-• Roll out it between two sheets of non-stick parchment paper until large enough to fit the tart pan.
+• Roll out the pie dough between two sheets of non-stick parchment paper dusted with more flour until large enough to fit the tart pan.
 If the pastry is sticking, dust with a little more flour.
+If the pie dough becomes warm, it will be hard to handle.
+In that case, pop it into the fridge to chill.

 • Remove the top sheet of parchment paper and roll the pastry gently around the rolling pin.
 Lift and unroll into the pan.
 Pull up the pastry around the sides and encourage it to fall into the corners.
 Remove the parchment paper.
 Patch tears with excess pastry.
 Trim the edges level to the top of the pan.